Nodes and Clients

 - Fullnode:

-- CPU:16 cores
+- CPU: 16 cores

-- Fullnode running by Super Representative:
+- Fullnode running by SR:

-- CPU:32 cores
+- CPU: 32 cores

-Starting the client
+Starting the Client

 - There is enough disk space.

-Using the client
+Using the Client

 Alternatives